gto76/standard-aliases/README.md

 * Users [**`.standardrc`**](standard-aliases/standard_rc) file: It specifies short(er) names for functions and [options](standard-aliases/standard_rc#L323-L346) that this functions use when they call specific commands.
 It is located in users home folder.

 * Automaticaly generated `shortcuts` file: It defines shorter names for functions as specified in users rc file.
-It is located in `~/.standard_aliases`.
+It is located in `~/.standard_aliases` directory.

 Misc
 ----